Setting Up HSA for Small Business Owners

 The Benefits of Contributing to a Small Business HSA

-As the cost of insurance premiums has continued to rise, Health Savings Accounts have emerged as an effective way to stay insulated against unexpected costs.
+As the cost of insurance premiums has continued to rise, Health Savings Accounts have emerged as an effective way to stay insulated against unexpected health care costs.
 Here are the benefits of contributing to an employee HSA:

 HSAs offer tax advantages to the employer